 The satellite image is the best we can do to show the station, which appears to have a passing loop and some simple buildings but nothing more.
 From Soy the branch-line ran some 8 kilometres in a northerly direction before swinging round to the west.

-It joined the line of the B2 raod and swung north-west and then north once again.
+It joined the line of the B2 road and swung north-west and then north once again.
 As the railway approached Moi’s Bridge it swung sharply through 180 degrees and then back again to the north.
-I have carefully check the line of the railway and the B2 road but cannot find any evidence of Springfield Halt.
+I have carefully checked the line of the railway and the B2 road but cannot find any evidence of Springfield Halt.
 Perhaps someone wiser than me can say where it is (or was).

 Over some significant distance the railway has followed a relative straight path alongside the B2.
 The need to snake around will have been dictated by the contours of the land.
 The map below shows the route taken.We are still some kilometres south of Moy’s Bridge, so it is possible that Springfield Halt is/was close to this settlement, although it is not visible on Google Earth.
-On its way to Moy’s bridge the railway now meanders around and enters Moi’s Bridge Railway Station travelling in a easterly direction.
+On its way to Moy’s bridge the railway now meanders around before entering Moi’s Bridge Railway Station travelling in a easterly direction.
 The blue dot on the map below gives the location of the railway station and the bridge over the River Nzoia can be found adjacent to the ‘B2 road-marker.In the satellite image above, Moi’s Bridge Station is in the bottom left and the bridge is just off the top of the picture.
-The satellite image below is the best overhead image available.
+The satellite image below is the best overhead image of the bridge available.

 However, I have been able to find a video from which I have obtained this photograph.
 It is not the most stunning shot of the bridge but it does help to understand it construction.
 It seems to be a three span simply-supported girder bridge with the largest span to the south-east and spanning the river.